olivia3395/olivia3395.github.io/_pages/about.md

 That’s what **transfer learning** is all about.
 In classical statistics, it means borrowing structure or smoothness from a well-studied “source” dataset to help a smaller, noisier “target.”
-In **reinforcement learning**, the “source” isn’t just data — it’s past experiences, strategies, and representations an agent has already mastered.
+In **reinforcement learning**, it’s **not** about “source > target” data size.
+It’s usually **offline → online** (pretrain on logs/simulators/related tasks, then adapt online with limited interaction), or **across task families** (meta-RL, multi-task RL).
+What gets transferred are **representations, policies, dynamics priors, and exploration strategies**—so the agent starts smart and adapts fast, while avoiding negative transfer when dynamics/rewards shift.
 The magic is figuring out **what to keep and what to forget**, so models stay robust even when everything shifts.

+My research:
+- **Theory-first tools**: minimax/Oracle-type guarantees, regret bounds, and safe transfer criteria under shift.
+- **Graph-aware transfer**: graph alignment so signals move across domains.
+- **RL & bandits under drift**: warm-start policies, uncertainty-aware adaptation, and “what-to-keep vs. what-to-forget” rules.

 # 🔥 News
 - *2025.09*: 🎉 My first-author paper **"Transfer Learning on Edge Connecting Probability Estimation Under Graphon Model"** is accepted by ([NeurIPS 2025](https://neurips.cc/))!